turingschool-examples/intermission-assignments/prep-for-module-2.markdown

 ### Task #3: Submit Your Personal Blog

-Add a link to your personal webpage repository [here](https://github.com/turingschool/ruby-submissions/blob/master/1605/module_2_prep/personal_site_html_css.yml) by **Thursday, June 23rd**.
+Add a link to your personal webpage repository [here](https://github.com/turingschool/ruby-submissions/blob/master/1606-b/module_2_prep/personal_site_html_css.yml) by **Thursday, August 11th**.

 ## Sinatra

 ### Task #1: [Web Guesser](http://tutorials.jumpstartlab.com/projects/web_guesser.html)

 Build out base functionality and add at least one of the extensions.
 Approximately 1-3 hours.
-Add a link to your repository [here](https://github.com/turingschool/ruby-submissions/blob/master/1605/module_2_prep/web_guesser.yml) by **Tuesday, June 21st**.
+Add a link to your repository [here](https://github.com/turingschool/ruby-submissions/blob/master/1606-b/module_2_prep/web_guesser.yml) by **Tuesday, August 9th**.

 ### Task #2: [Task Manager](https://github.com/JumpstartLab/curriculum/blob/master/source/projects/task_manager.markdown)

 The entire tutorial will take approximately 1-3 hours.
 Build it once using the tutorial (*TYPE the code snippets -- do not copy!*), then try building it again with less reference to the tutorial.
-Add a link to your task manager repository [here](https://github.com/turingschool/ruby-submissions/blob/master/1605/module_2_prep/task_manager.yml) by **Saturday, June 25th. __You will need to have this project finished before you can attend any class in module 2__.**
+Add a link to your task manager repository [here](https://github.com/turingschool/ruby-submissions/blob/master/1606-b/module_2_prep/task_manager.yml) by **Saturday, August 13th. __You will need to have this project finished before you can attend any class in module 2__.**

 A lot of what we do as developers is storing, manipulating, and tracking data.
 In order to do that we have many differnt data stores available to us.
 Arrays, hashes, CSVs, databases etc. What we do in task manager is use YAML, a ruby data store, to track our data.
 We use YAML in place of a more tradition database, like Postgresql, at the beginning of this module so we can visualy see our data as we input it and manipulate it.
 Basically it's a good starting point.
 These are YAMLs self-proclaimed goals: